 The first 6 to 8 weeks at college can be the most exciting and challenging for a first-year student.
-There is a lot to know about sex, alcohol, consent, relationships and personal safety.
-And there are important things to remember in regards to UNH’s Student Rights, Rules, and Responsibilities with respect to your protection and rights pertaining to sexual violence and harassment that are covered by federal law, including Title IX, a landmark federal civil rights law that prohibits sex-based discrimination in education.
-Our services are here for students and their families.
+We here at the SHARPP Center are here to help support you as you are navigating topics like sex, alcohol, consent, relationships and personal safety.
+If you haven’t already, you will receive an introduction to these topics through the Wildcats United required online courses which you can complete before you come to campus.
+As a new community member at UNH, you have both rights and responsibilities to guide how you interact with the rest of campus.
+To learn more about these, we encourage you to familiarize yourself with UNH’s Student Rights, Rules, and Responsibilities (SRRR).
+The SRRR includes information regarding your protection and rights under Title IX, the federal civil rights law that prohibits sex-based discrimination in education.
+Here at the SHARPP Center, our services are for all community members.
 To help, we have provided responses to the most commonly asked questions that we get each year from incoming students about interpersonal violence, consent, and safety.

 If you have additional questions or concerns, please feel free to contact us.